AzuredBlue/mpv-anilist-updater/README.md

 **Q: It does not work with X format.
 What do I do?**

 A: You can try launching the file through the command line with `mpv file.mkv` or opening the console through the keybind \` and see `Guessed name: X`.
 Try changing the file's name or folder so it has a better chance at guessing the anime.
-If it still doesn't work, try opening a GitHub issue.
+If it still doesn't work, try opening a GitHub issue or messaging me on discord (azuredblue).

 ## Credits